A-J-Bauer/VGauge/README.md

 ```
 </details>

-> [!NOTE]
-> The fill color used for all elements of the gauge is the color style of the container (currentColor).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="images/basic_dark.svg">
   <source media="(prefers-color-scheme: light)" srcset="images/basic_light.svg">
   <img alt="gauge with basic settings" height="200">
 </picture>

+> [!NOTE]
+> The fill color used for all elements of the gauge is the color style of the container (currentColor).

 <!-- ####################################################################################################################### -->

 <a id="custom-indicator-color"></a> [Back to top](#top)

 ## Custom Indicator Color

+Gauge with a custom color value indicator, a name, a unit and a value label.

 ```html
 <div id="gaugeContainer">